Skip to the content

 When will I receive my Carer's Allowance Supplement?

 Payments are made every six months.
 You will receive these two payments if you're receiving Carer Support Payment or Carer's Allowance on the qualifying dates.
 For 2024 these were 8 April (for the June payment) and 7 October (for the December payment).
-The first payment this year was made on 7 June and the second payment will be made on 6 December.
-If you believe you are eligible and have not received the payment or heard from Social Security Scotland by 16 December 2024, call them free on 0800 182 2222 or see Social Security Scotland for more information or other ways to contact them.
+The first payment this year was made on 7 June and the second payment was made on 6 December.
+If you believe you are eligible and have not received the payment or heard from Social Security Scotland, call them free on 0800 182 2222 or see Social Security Scotland for more information or other ways to contact them.

 As long as you continue to receive Carer Support Payment/ Carer’s Allowance, you will receive these payments every six months.
 If you receive a payment for a six month period but your caring role ends before the six months are over, you do not need to repay this payment.